 \end{itemize}

 This paper extends the preliminary conference version~\cite{zhuang2018towards} in several aspects.
-1) Even though the multi-stage progressive quantization in~\cite{zhuang2018towards} improves the performance clearly, the multiple re-initialization and fine-tuning steps make the training complex and introduce computation overhead.
-To solve this problem, we propose a one-stage stochastic precision strategy that enjoys the advantage of the multi-stage progressive quantization.
-2) We extend the hint-based joint knowledge distillation to posterior-based scheme, which produces a more comprehensive framework.
-3) We now conduct extensive experiments on ImageNet over various architectures to formulate strong and comprehensive baselines for future work.
+1) Although the multi-stage progressive quantization in~\cite{zhuang2018towards} clearly improves the performance, the multiple re-initialization and fine-tuning steps make the training procedure complex and introduce computation overhead.
+To solve this problem, here we propose a much simpler one-stage stochastic precision strategy that enjoys the advantage of the multi-stage progressive quantization.
+2) We extend the hint-based joint knowledge distillation to a more advanced framework that unifies attention transfer \cite{zagoruyko2016paying} and posterior-based schemes.
+3) We now conduct extensive experiments on ImageNet over various architectures to formulate strong and comprehensive baselines for future works.
 We study several schemes which produce low-precision networks using different distilling strategies and provide interesting analysis.